TheFinalDoctor/MechanicalDesign/README.md

 # Projects
-This is a repository for mechanical design projects completed during my undergraduate degree
+Featured below are some of the most notable projects I have completed during my studies.
+These projects highlight my technical capabilities, problem-solving skills, attention to detail, and ability to apply engineering principles to real-world applications.

 ## QUT Motorsport
 ### Suspension CAD Modelling